-The LG WT7600HWA is a 27" wide, mammoth 5.2 cubic foot stainless steel tub machine with a steam clean option.
-The 14 wash cycles will allow you to take proper care of every fabric, and you can customize almost every cycle to fulfill your laundry care requirements.
+The LG WT7800CW is a 27" wide, mammoth 5.5 cubic foot stainless steel tub machine with Smart ThinQ wifi connectivity, so you can check on a cycle's progress or even start a cycle from your smartphone.
+The 12 wash cycles will allow you to take proper care of every fabric, and you can customize almost every cycle to fulfill your laundry care requirements.
 It has five water temperature settings, which will allow you to select the proper setting to control fading and shrinking and to properly activate today's HE detergents.
-Automatic water levels and three adjustable soil levels for different types of soil cleaning are readily available at the touch of a button.
-Steam can be added to select cycles so you can be sure to get that stubborn stain out the first time without pre-washing.
+Automatic water levels and five adjustable soil levels for different types of soil cleaning are readily available at the touch of a button.

 The optional Turbowash® setting is a great tool to have when washing for busy families that need larger amounts of laundry cleaned in shorter amounts of time.
 Variable spin speeds up to 950 RPM will extract as much water as possible for proper drying without wrinkling.

-This Energy Star rated washing machine has a ten-year direct drive motor warranty, while the remaining unit is covered for one year parts and labor.
-Pricing at $1,149, this washer is a great choice for many consumers.
+This Energy Star rated washing machine has a ten-year direct drive motor warranty, while the remaining unit is covered for one year parts and labor plus three years on the drum.
+Pricing at $1,099, this washer is a great choice for many consumers.